Chaintable/leafage-evm/doc/design.md

 **Block Updates**
 Call eth_blockbynum(current num+1) to get the block for the current height +1.
-  - If no reorg occurs (current+1 block.parent == current block.hash), call leafage_storageDiff to get storageDiff and update the linked list head.
+  - If no reorg occurs (current+1 block.parent == current block.hash), call trace_blockStorageDiff to get storageDiff and update the linked list head.
   - If a reorg occurs (current+1 block.parent != current block.hash), call eth_blockbyhash to backtrack to the reorg's fork point.
-From there, re-synchronize by calling leafage_storageDiff to get the storageDiff.
+From there, re-synchronize by calling trace_blockStorageDiff to get the storageDiff.

 **Data Migration**
 Supports exporting geth's snapshot data in a format usable by leafage-evm.
 This is used during the first startup without a mirror to avoid starting updates from block num 0.